schmittx/home-assistant-eero/README.md

 3. Follow the prompts.

 ## Options
-- Networks and resources can be updated via integration options.
+- Networks, resources, and activity metrics can be updated via integration options.
 - If `Advanced Mode` is enabled for the current profile, additional options are available (interval, timeout, and response logging).